edisonpapers/public_data/README.md

 **correspondence_release_2017_001.csv**

 - 90,519 rows of data
+- raw data from merged SQL query on database
 - represents a curated set of correspondence from the edison.rutgers.edu database with both author and recipient identified.

 Data structure: